 I have used this method over several months on both one-minute (M1) and five-minute (M5) time frames.
-However, it can be adapted to work at higher timescales if you choose.
+Though, it can easily be adapted to work at different timescales if you choose.

-Unlike most other scalpers, this method enters the market on triggers from an indicator as well as price behavior at each bar (candle).
-A key element of this strategy is that it spreads risk across a number of trades to create a scalp sequence.
+Unlike most other scalpers, this method enters the market on triggers from an indicator as well as price action signals at each bar.
+A key element of this is that it spreads risk across a number of trades to create a scalp sequence.
 This averaging out is essential in restricting drawdowns and creating incremental profits.

-Unlike other scalping systems, trades are allowed to drawdown.
-Many scalping system abandon a trade as soon as it enters a loss.
-However because the exposure is spread among multiple trades the impact of drawdown on the account’s balance is limited.
-Because of the need to allow trades to enter a loss, it is not advisable to use this method with aggressive leverage.
+With this approach, trades are allowed to drawdown.
+By contrast, many scalping systems abandon a trade as soon as it enters a loss.
+But because the exposure is spread among a group of trades the impact of drawdown is limited.
+And because of the need to allow trades to enter a loss, it is not advisable to use this method with aggressive leverage.

-With this strategy, I do not use more than one standard lot per $10k of account balance.
+I don’t use more than one standard lot per $10k of account balance.
 That is, there is never more than one lot of exposure at any time.
-Typically, the exposure is spread over 100 trades.
+The exposure can be spread across up to 100 trades.
 However, with the entry signal I use there are rarely more than 10 trades open at once.
 It averages around 5 trades per day and the average total profit is 25.9 pips per day.
 The table below summarizes the setup:

 |Max exposure (lots)||1|